longlostjames/wivern2_chilbolton/docs/source/index.rst

 wivern2_chilbolton documentation
 ================================

 Documentation for wivern2_chilbolton, a set of Python routines for processing Chilbolton radar data from the WIVERN-2 campaign.

 .. toctree::
    :maxdepth: 4

    overview
-   installation
-   quickstart
-   api
    fileformat
-   guide
+   processing_software

 Indices and tables